avenix/WDK/README.md

  ![Data Annotation App](doc/images/4-EvaluationApp.png)

- The generated feature tables can be exported in both *.mat* and *.txt* formats.
-The *.txt* format makes it possible to study the classification on other platforms (e.g. python / tensorFlow or WEKA).
+ *Note: The generated feature tables can be exported to *.mat* and *.txt* formats.
+The *.txt* format makes it possible to study the classification on other platforms such as python / tensorFlow and WEKA.*

  ## Getting started
-1. Place your data files (.txt or .mat) in the *./data/rawdata/* directory
-2. If your files are in *ASCII*  format, you might want to convert them to a binary format with the *DataLoaderApp*.
-Files in binary format will load faster.
+1. The WDK loads data from a binary .mat file containing an instance of the *DataFile* class found in *./ARC/model* directory.
+The *DataConversionApp* can load any file in CSV format and export it to the *DataFile* format.
+Place your CSV files in the *./data/rawdata/* directory.
-3. Define your classes in the *classes.txt* file.
+2. The classes used by the WDK should be listed in the *classes.txt* file.
-4. Open the *Data Annotation App* to annotate your data.
-Annotations created with the App need to be saved into the *./data/annotations* directory.
-5. You might want to annotate the data at a greater level of detail than your application should recognize.
-For example, if your application should detect lacrosse goalkeeper training exercises such as *catches*, *throws* and *passes*, you could annotate the catches at a greater level of detail as: *catchLowRight*, *catchLowLeft* but start the data analysis by studying whether any catch can be detected.
-In this case, you might want to group the catches into a common *catch* class.
-This can be achieved by creating a labeling strategy.
-A labeling strategy maps annotations made to groups.
-Labeling strategies are specified in a *.txt* file as:
+3. Use the *AnnotationApp* to create a ground truth data set.
+4. (optional) Define a labeling strategy.
+While annotating the data, a developer might not know exactly what the application should detect / classify.
+In this case, it might be convenient to annotate the data at a greater level of detail than the application will need.
+A labeling strategy describes how classes are mapped to the groups used by a machine learning classifier.
+The following labeling strategy maps classes *class1*, *class2* and *class3* into *Group1* and *class4* and *class5* to group *Group2*.
 ```
 #Group1
 class1